 Organization means that an agenda is set and sent out ahead of time.
 Relevant documents are prepared and accessible.
-The agenda should be followed not to waste people’s time, keep the team engaged and the meeting moving forward.
+The agenda should be followed not to waste people’s time and keep the team engaged and the meeting moving forward.

 The virtual environment is comparatively informal.
 Trying to control the room via the agenda will frustrate everyone and detract from the goal of the meeting.

 Though the meeting should start and end on time, expect conversations to take longer than usual due to unintentional interruption, pauses, and technological failure.

 Streamlining an agenda but keeping the same meeting duration permits the lax culture of virtual meetings to engender.
 But what’s given up by thinning the agenda is recuperated in task completion.
 In other words — there may be less stuff assigned, but what’s assigned needs to be completed every time and on time.